Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Desember 2025 01.39.21 UTC
+- WIB: Sabtu, 6 Desember 2025 02.24.50 UTC
-- WITA: Sabtu, 6 Desember 2025 02.39.21 UTC
+- WITA: Sabtu, 6 Desember 2025 03.24.50 UTC
-- WIT: Sabtu, 6 Desember 2025 03.39.21 UTC
+- WIT: Sabtu, 6 Desember 2025 04.24.50 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: attitude
+Kategori: motivational